CATcher-org/templates/README.md

 * Copy the `severity.*` label.
 If no severity label, apply `severity.Low`
 * Copy the `type.*` label.
 * Apply the correct `tutorial.*` label and `team.*` label to indicate the receiving team
-* Need to transfer image files to the new repo too.
+* Transfer image files to the new repo and update the link in the issue body.
 * Check the timestamp.
 Only bugs reported within the PE period should be transferred.
 Add a comment to issues falling outside the accepted time window.
   >Bug report not accepted as it was modified outside the time window `{start time}-{end time}`